CoreKeeperMods/CoreLib/CoreLib/Submodules/JsonLoader/README.md

 }
 ```

 This example adds a 2x2 metal table which can be used.
+The sprites I used are included in [documentation folder](./documentation/blockExample)

 To allow the usage you will need to write some code:
 ```cs
 namespace MyMod.Blocks
 {